rantahar/introduction-to-mpi/_episodes/10-profiling.md

 Start by recompiling the application, replacing `mpicc` with the version provided by the Score-P utility.

-Assuming the final version is saved into `poisson.c` it is compiled with {: .show-c}
+Assuming the final version is saved into `poisson.c` it is compiled with:
+{: .show-c}
 ~~~
 scorep mpicc -o poisson poisson.c
 ~~~
 {: .source .language-bash .show-c}

-Assuming the final version is saved into `poisson.f08` it is compiled with {: .show-fortran}
+Assuming the final version is saved into `poisson.f08` it is compiled with:
+{: .show-fortran}
 ~~~
 scorep mpifort -o poisson poisson.f08